idlab-discover/AIBOM/README.md

 **Proof of Concept:** Generate CycloneDX BOMs (modelboms and databoms) from ML Metadata (MLMD) with live interactive visualization.

+MLMD is a library for recording and retrieving metadata associated with machine learning workflows.
+It helps track artifacts, executions, and lineage information, enabling reproducibility and traceability in ML pipelines.

+For more information, see the official ML Metadata repository: https://github.com/google/ml-metadata

+This project is designed to integrate with Kubeflow, an open-source machine learning platform built on Kubernetes.
+In standard Kubeflow deployments, Kubeflow Pipelines records metadata in an MLMD (ML Metadata) store by default if the metadata service is enabled and properly configured.
+This repository can then be used to extract that metadata and build and sign AI Bill of Materials (AIBOMs) based on pipelines provided by ML Engineers.

+For more information, see the official KubeFlow documentation: https://www.kubeflow.org/docs/

+This would enable full AI lifecycle and lineage tracking.

 ---

 ## Overview